amalzewita/OpenManipulator-Robot/README.md

-# ROBOTIS OPEN-MANIPULATOR Control on GAZEBO Simulator
+# ROBOTIS OPEN-MANIPULATOR Control on GAZEBO Simulator using ROS

 ## Introduction